 TouchDesigner Terms - Learn How to Speak Touchese

-Bypass - An operator whose Bypass flag is set behaves as if it is not there.
-All data from its first input just flows through to its output.
+Bypass - An operator whose Bypass flag is set does nothing: All data from its first input flows through to its output unaffected.

-Clone - TouchDesigner's way of making many components match the design of a master component.
+Clone - Cloning can make multiple components match the contents of a master component.
 A Component whose "Clone" parameter is set will be forced to contain the same nodes, wiring and parameters as its master component.
-It assures the contents of a clone match the master, but does not create new components like Replicator.
+Cloning does not create new components as does the Replicator COMP.

-Cook - To re-compute the output of the Operators.
-An operator cooks when (1) its inputs change, (2) its Parameters change, sometimes when the frame number changes, or (4) Scripting commands are run on it.
+Cook - To re-compute the output data of the Operators.
+An operator cooks when (1) its inputs change, (2) its Parameters change, (3) when the timeline moves forward in some cases, or (4) Scripting commands are run on the node.
 When the operator is a Gadget, it also cooks when a user interacts with it.
 When an operator cooks, it usually causes operators connected to its output to re-cook.
 When TouchDesigner draws the screen, it re-cooks all the necessary operators in all Networks, contributing to a frame's total "cook time".

 DAT or Data Operator - An Operator Family that manipulates text strings: multi-line text or tables.
 Multi-line text is often a command Script, but can be any multi-line text.
 Tables are rows and columns of cells, each containing a text string.

 Docking - Any node can be docked to another node.
-This can help to organize networks as two node that are docked together will stay together when the dock parent is moved in a network editor.
-A docked node can also be collapsed into an icon attached to the dock parent to reduce network clutter.
+This helps organize networks as two node that are docked together will stay together when the dock parent is moved in a network editor.
+A docked node can be collapsed into a small icon under the dock parent, reducing network clutter.

 Export - Exporting is the connection of CHOP channels to parameters of operators.
-The output of each exporting CHOP is one or more channels, active only while the CHOP's export flag is on.
+The output of each exporting CHOP is one or more channels, active only while the CHOP Viewer is on.
 The current value of a channel can be 'exported' to a parameter of any operator, overriding that parameter's value.
 See Parameter.

 Geometry Viewer - A 3D viewport for viewing and manipulating 3D scenes or objects interactively.
 A geometry viewer can be found in Panes (alt+3 in any pane) or the Node Viewers of all Geometry Object components.